October 1, 2024

 Safe Walk Program

 Safe Walk is a Security Services Crime Prevention Program designed to assist the University of Puget Sound Community by providing walking escort services from one campus location to another.
-Campus Safety Officers and Campus Safety Assistants provide the escort as needed.
-Any member of the Puget Sound Community who desires this added level of security and safety.
+Campus Safety Officers and Campus Safety Assistants provide the escort as needed to any member of the Puget Sound Community who desires this added level of security and safety.

 Safe Walks are available 24 hours a day, 7 days a week, 365 days a year.